stackblitz/docs/docs/platform/webcontainers/project-config.md

 Use the `terminal` parameter in the project’s URL query string to select one or several scripts from `package.json` to run on project load.

-This can be useful when a project doesn’t define a custom `startCommand`, or if you want to share a link that runs a different script that the one specified in `startCommand`.
+This can be useful when a project doesn’t define a custom `startCommand`, or if you want to share a link that runs a different script then the one specified in `startCommand`.

 For example, the following URL will run the `"test"` script, defined in `package.json`, on project load: